Vinesma/.dotfiles/install/README.md

 ### Wrong resolution upon startup

+Solution 1: Do the instructions in "Setting up multiple monitors", they can maybe fix the problem, even if you have only one monitor.

-Solution: Add `xrandr --output OUTPUT --mode WIDTHxHEIGHT` to the line that starts with `greeter-setup-script` in `/etc/lightdm/lightdm.conf`.
+Solution 2: Add `xrandr --output OUTPUT --mode WIDTHxHEIGHT` to the line that starts with `greeter-setup-script` in `/etc/lightdm/lightdm.conf`.
 You can find the values needed by running `xrandr` with no arguments.
 In my experience, the resolution is correct about 30% of the time when I boot.
 The only real solution I've found is to immediately shutdown your WM and login again.
 This works but is quite annoying.

 ### Autostart is not working